CURRENT AND ONGOING RESEARCH PROJECTS

 Investigators: Arielle Webb, M.S., Kimberly F. Balsam, Ph.D., Elizabeth Savarese, B.A., Em Matsuno, Ph.D.

 The Gender Kaleidoscope Study examines gender in all of its myriad forms within LGBTQ+ communities, with a special focus on individuals whose gender identity and expression fall outside of the binary.
 The study focuses on relationships between gender identity and expression, sexual identity, relationships, well-being, stressors and resilience among diverse LGBTQ+ people.
 We collected data from 473 ethnically and racially diverse adults in October/November 2019 and followed up with these participants again in April/May 2020 to examine changes in well-being over time in the context of the COVID-19 pandemic.

 Resilience and Well-being in LGBTQ Latinx Individuals

 Gender and sexual minority (GSM) Latinx immigrants experience multiple minority stressors related to their immigration status, racial/ethnic identity, sexual orientation and/or gender identities.
 Prior research suggests that these individuals also possess unique strengths that can help them overcome these adverse life experiences.
 This study recruited GSM Latinx individuals, including bilingual and monolingual Spanish speakers, in order to characterize stressors and resilience factors.
 A survey of GSM Latinx Californians assessed sexual and gender identities, perceived experiences of discrimination, well-being, mental health outcomes, and bicultural identity integration, as well as differences between monolingual and bilingual GSM Spanish speakers, and first and second-generation GSM Latinx individuals.

 Cognitive and Risk Variables Associated with Gender Study

 Investigators: Janna Holmes, M.S., Briahna Yuodsnukis, M.S. , Brian Maruyama, & Kimberly F. Balsam, Ph.D.

-This study aims to examine differences in interpersonal behaviors, emotions, and mental performance according to gender and sex assigned at birth.
-Specific measures of well-being, personality traits, impulsivity, aggression, substance use, and cognitive performance are being administered via an online survey of 100 transgender women, 100 transgender men, 100 cisgender women, and 100 transgender men.
+This study aims to examine differences in interpersonal behaviors, emotions, and mental performance according to gender identity and sex assigned at birth.
+Specific measures of well-being, personality traits, impulsivity, anger, aggression, substance use, and cognitive performance are being administered via an online survey of 100 transgender women, 100 transgender men, 100 cisgender women, and 100 cisgender men.
 Exploring gender differences in a mixed transgender/cisgender sample will inform the development of culturally competent assessment strategies for transgender populations and will highlight both similarities and differences among transgender people and their cisgender counterparts.
-Data collection launched in 2019.
+Data collection has been completed.

 Civil Union Project Longitudinal Enhanced Study (CUPPLES)